 It appears that the filmmakers are purchasing footage so that it’s only available to watch in the band’s film rather than merely licensing its use.

 A similar copyright claim was made for the three minutes of colour footage of The Yardbirds performing with Page in 1967 that had been available to watch online since 2016.

 Paradise Pictures is owned and run by Allison McGourty, a writer and producer of Led Zeppelin’s upcoming documentary.

-McGourty told The Los Angeles Times earlier this year that her company had struggled to obtain some of the footage needed for the documentary, which is currently in post-production.
+McGourty told The Los Angeles Times last year that her company had struggled to obtain some of the footage needed for the documentary, which is currently in post-production.

 “It’s been difficult to get all the footage they need.
 The pandemic shuttered European archive houses for months, and now they must rush before the houses shutter again,” the newspaper reported.

 LedZepNews previously reported that the documentary may be titled “Apollo” and had a runtime of two hours and 27 minutes when submitted to a film festival.